MarshMeadow/kuro-no-reborn/README.md

 # Kuro No Reborn
 Kuro No Reborn & Coming Back Stronger!!
 Just another gogoscraper, and allanime scrapper, based on the leaked Shiro (a dead private anime site/app that I loved so much, sad..) source code..

+Dev info: the og dec is being quiet, and is no longer doing anything, and the app is being buggy, so I wanna take it in my own hands!

 Idk when or if I will do this, I may not get started on this for a while, or may just give up..

 Give me ideas to rebrand, new app name and logo!
 Please 🙏🥺